sakaicontrib/compilatio-antiplagiarism/readme.md

 ## Instructions:

 * Clone this project : https://github.com/sakaicontrib/compilatio-antiplagiarism
-* Path assignments tools with our patch
+* Patch assignments tools with our patch
 * Compile our contentreview-impl
 * Compile the content-review base
 * Set up the correct sakai properties